telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 As the methods are private, they can only be accessed by the instance of `MetricsManager` class, which is a singleton in Orion.

-The semaphore is used when ever the metrics list is read or updated, which is done by just four of the methods of `MetricsManager`:
+The semaphore is used whenever the metrics list is read or updated, which is done by four of the methods of `MetricsManager` and nowhere else:

 * `MetricsManager::add()`
 * `MetricsManager::release()`